WESTINGHOUSE MODEL M-25 PHASED PLASMA RIFLE

 HISTORY:

-human race, of course, stalled any further development of these types of
+human race in 1997, of course, stalled any further development of these new types of

-development facilities where these advanced weapons were being tested.
+development facilities where these advanced weapons were being tested in both Russia and China.

 The